Rydegras/Rydegras/README.md

 HelloWorld! 🌎

-"Hello World!" is the Individual Project from Henry intensive course.
-A countries and tourism application.
+"Hello World!" is the Individual Project from Henry's intensive course.
+#### A countries and tourism application.

 - Learn about all the countries in the world.
 - Search them, filter them and sort them to find your favourites!